An Advanced Scrum Master Class

 John Coleman is an active practitioner with 15+ years of experience in growing sustainable agility.
 Learn from John's breadth & depth of current case studies with the "old reliable," the latest trends, and some leading & not yet well-known patterns.

 Why John Coleman?

 Every PST has his/her own strengths.
 John Coleman is one of the few LeSS-Friendly Scrum Trainers.
 He regularly interviews leading lights on his YouTube channel.
-His podcast, XAgility™ consists of wisdom from some of the most famous faces in the agile world.
-John is a prolific blogger on advanced topics, and he leads on content creation for Scrum, Lean UX, measurement, Kanban, scaling, de-scaling, Executives, people & change.
+His podcast, XAgility™, consists of wisdom from some of the most famous faces in the agile world.
+John is a prolific blogger on advanced topics and leads content creation for Scrum, Lean UX, measurement, Kanban, scaling, de-scaling, Executives, people & change.
 John teaches Marshall Goldsmith's techniques at all of his workshops in a #payitforward fashion.
 All of John's workshops feature Liberating Structures.
 John Coleman offers a number of practice tests where they are needed.
 John's client base consists mainly of non-native English speakers (English is the 3rd/4th language) in continental Europe.
-John's clients give rave reviews on Trustpilot, Google and VocalReferences, and they get great results as long as they also put the effort in.
+John's clients give rave reviews on Trustpilot, Google, and VocalReferences, and they get great results as long as they put in the effort.